rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 |150|70%|
 |300|85%|
 |600|97%|

-If an average team (Elo 1500) met an above average team (Elo 1600), we'd predict that the above average team has about a 64% chance to win.
-If an average team (Elo 1500) met a *below* average team (Elo 1400), we'd predict that the average team *also* has a 64% chance to win. **Elo only cares about *relative* strength, not *absolute* strength.** Now, if a below average team (Elo 1400) met an above average team (Elo 1600), we'd give the stronger team a nearly 76% chance to win.

 Like I said, you get a higher Elo score by winning games, and a lower score by losing games.
 How much your score changes depends on the following ideas: